benoit-dubreuil/adverse-space-loneliness/README.md

 The reasons behind this is my lack of free time to continue this project (university & other more interesting projects) and because I lack the resources to make a game that I would be proud of.
 More precisely, the asset pack that I bought was incomplete and didn't match my vision for the game.

 However, I did program multiple useful tools for a game engine and they work, such as the code generation for generated assets.

+## License

+### Game and Source Code

+The game as a whole and the source code are under the MIT License.
+Please, read the [license](LICENSE) file from the project structure.

+### Assets

+All the assets cannot be redistributed and/or used without a proper license.
+The MIT License does not apply to the assets.

+The assets can only be used to play the game in its original form, i.e. unchanged.

+Please, contact the assets' original authors for licensing.
+- **Visuals** : The visual asset pack was bought from https://www.gamedevmarket.net/asset/retro-pixel-space-shooter-shmup-pack/.
+			The license I got from buying this asset pack is the https://creativecommons.org/licenses/by/4.0/ license.
+			The author is Roch Liles.
+			Some small changes were made.